jadref/buffer_bci/README.md

 Copy these directories somewhere on your local drive.

-Note: is using MATLAB/Octave and the executable is not found automatically then modify the path in the file utilities/findMatlab.bat (windows) or utilities/findMatlab.sh (Linux/MacOSX) to point to the executable location
+Note: If using MATLAB/Octave and the .bat/.sh files do not work because the MATLAB/Octave executable is not found automatically then modify the path in the file `utilities/findMatlab.bat` (windows) or `utilities/findMatlab.sh` (Linux/MacOSX) to point to the executable location.

 Note2: For Linux there is a [Docker image]( https://github.com/dokterbob/docker-bci) which can be used to simply install buffer_bci and all it's dependencies directly

+Note3: *MacOS* to run the *.sh files from the finder you need to set them to open with the *Terminal* application (which is in the utilities sub-directory of applications).
+Set this by Control-clicking any .sh file and choosing 'Open With' then browse to the *Terminal* application and choose open all .sh files this way.

 ## QuickStart